Elico-Corp/odoo-addons/hr_timesheet_auto_creation/README.rst

 HR TimeSheet Auto Creation
 ===========================

 This module extends the functionality of HR timesheet to automatically create the Timesheet Activity report via a cron job.

 Installation
 ============

 To install this module, you need to:

-#. have basic modules installed (hr_timesheet_sheet)
+#.
+Have basic modules installed (hr_timesheet_sheet)

 Configuration
 =============

 To configure this module, you need to:

 #.
-Set system's timezone correct(Administrator>Preferences>Timezone: You location timezone);
+Set system's timezone correct(Administrator>Preferences>Timezone:
+Your location timezone).
 #.
-Set the user access in read the employee and read/write on time sheet(default the user is Administrator, So you can skip this set).
+Set the user access in read the employee and read/write on
+time sheet(default the user is Administrator, So you can skip this set).
 #.
 Set the time or frequency as you want in the cron job:
     1).
 Settings>Users>Administrator>Usability>Technical Features: check;